Hina-husain/WitchyWitch/README.md

 ## Features
 - Simple one-tap controls for intuitive gameplay
 - Increasing difficulty levels to test your reflexes
-- Collectible potions to boost your score
-- Special abilities to unlock for enhanced gameplay
 - Enchanting graphics and spooky sound effects

 ![image](https://github.com/user-attachments/assets/dd7c8ee7-1ce8-48bb-8a8d-b4d55282ee6a)